A Lichnerowicz equation in the Einstein-scalar field theory on non-CMC closed manifolds: Introduction

 From now on, we assume that $(M,g)$ is a closed (i.e., compact and without boundary) Riemannian manifold of dimension $N \ge 3$.

-To transform the system \eqref{E:constraints_full_eqaution} into a single equation, we assume $V \equiv \nu\in\mathbb{R}$.
+We assume $V \equiv \nu\in\mathbb{R}$.
 The case of a constant potential can be understood as the situation when the scalar field does not produce a force (the force is the gradient of a potential).
 Especially, assuming $V\equiv 0$, we study the scalar field of massless particles, for example, the massless Klein--Gordon equation.